-Being located along William Street in the early days of Manhattan afforded L I Cohen to become ever-present in the area.
+Being located along William Street in the early days of Manhattan afforded L.I.
+Cohen to become ever-present in the area.
 When he started making Playing Cards in 1832, he became one of the most important men in the world.
 Find out more about this amazing manufacturer and learn his complete story.

-Lewis Isaac Cohen was regarded around the world as a playing card legend from the early days of New York.
+Lewis Joseph Cohen was regarded around the world as a playing card legend from the early days of New York.
 He was born on July 23, 1800 in Lancaster, Pennsylvania and he died in London, England on April 14, 1868.
 He was a successful American stationer with shops located all along William Street in Lower Manhattan.

-To Learn L I Cohen‘s Full History, Read - Paper Empires Vol I
+To Learn L.I.
+Cohen‘s Full History - Read, Paper Empires Vol I

 138 William Street Advertiser - c1845